 Not only does content give Google more pages to list on the search engines, and therefore improve your domain authority, but it helps you to access more opportunities for keyword ranking too.
 At the same time, if you producer valuable content about not just your clothing business, but also the ecommerce industry that you’re in, you’ll attract more visitors over time.

-SEO and content marketing are strategies that take time to pay off.
-However, if you start working on them as soon as you build your small business website, you’ll find that you see the results a lot quicker.
+SEO and content marketing are both strategies that take time to pay off.
+However, if you start working on them as soon as you build your small business ecommerce website, you’ll find that you see the results a lot quicker.

 Finally, the time has come to bring your clothing store to life once and for all.